 In this article, we will be discussing what is a sniffing attack and how you can save yourself or an organization from a sniffing attack.
 We will also cover some tools that can be used to perform sniffing and recover information.
 Sniffing in general terms refers to investigate something covertly in order to find confidential information.
 From an information security perspective, sniffing refers to tapping the traffic or routing the traffic to a target where it can be captured, analyzed and monitored.
 Sniffing is usually performed to analyze the network usage, troubleshooting network issues, monitoring the session for development and testing purpose.
 Since we have understood what basically sniffing is, let’s move on to know how it can be used to perform attacks.

 Remember back in some movies, law agencies, and criminals used to bug the telephone lines in order to hear the calls that a person receives in order to get some information.
-This is a perfect example of sniffing attacks.
+This is a perfect example of sniffing attacks (Here's a resource that will navigate you through cyber security attacks).
 This technology can be used to test the telephone lines and determine the quality of the call but criminals used it for their own illegitimate purpose.
 In the world of internet, sniffing can be performed using an application, hardware devices at both the network and host level.
 Any network packet having information in plain text can be intercepted and read by the attackers.
 This information can be usernames, passwords, secret codes, banking details or any information which is of value to the attacker.
 This attack is just the technical equivalent of a physical spy.

 Getting username an passwords